NEAL CONAN, HOST:

 NORTHUP: Thank you.

 CONAN: Nancy Northup joined us from our bureau in New York.
 She's president of the Center for Reproductive Rights.
 Our thanks as well to Julie Rovner, who joined us here in Studio 3A.
 When we get back, Rajiv Shah will join us.
 He's the head of USAID, and two years after the quake, he'll tell us how the rebuilding effort is going in Haiti.
 How U.S. dollars are being used there.
 Stay with us.
 I'm Neal Conan.
 It's the TALK OF THE NATION, from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.